usefulsensors/ai_in_a_box/README.md

 * USB audio devices are not supported by AI in a Box.
 We added experimental script support for USB devices [here](/configure_devices.sh) but device selection is not reliable in our testing.
 * LAN connector is only needed when rebuilding the microSD card with a [full installation](#full-installation).
 It is not used in normal operation.

+# Logging in remotely

+If you do want to modify the underlying Linux installation, the box is running Ubuntu 22.04, with the username `ubuntu` and password `ubunturock`.
+You can log in using SSH if you have a wired Ethernet LAN cable connected.
+We've found the easiest way to identify the IP address is with a command like `nmap -Pn -p22 --open 192.168.1.0/24` on a Mac computer.
+You can try to use a USB keyboard, but the prompt disappears quickly on boot, so the SSH option is easier.
+Once you're in you have root access, so you can make whatever changes you want.
+If you do want to revert to factory settings, you can look at the Quick Installation section below.

 # Optional Installation.